If you are losing hair, thinking that it’s the breastfeeding that’s causing it, let me put your mind at ease, it is not.

 resulting in more hair loss post pregnancy.
 So in actual fact, you are

-just losing the extra hair and your hair growth is returning to its pre
+just losing the extra hair, and your hair growth is returning to its pre-pregnancy fullness.

 Mothers who find they had much thicker hair during pregnancy, might experience a more extreme hair loss after childbirth.

-If you are really worried about your hair falling out after pregnancy
+If you are anxious about your hair falling out after pregnancy

 and/or are still losing hair a year after birth, you should consult your